 One idea I’ve had for an Earn This article for years and years is “things I like the idea of, but don’t like in practice.”
-If you just explain it to me, I’ll admire it.
+If you just explain the thing to me, I’ll think it’s awesome.
 But once I experience it, I’m tepid (or worse).

 Near the top of that list would be Sara Bareilles’s music.
 I love the idea of a woman singer-songwriter with pop chops and a strong, feminist voice.
 Great vocal presence and charisma.
 Wholesome but spunky, confident but not arrogant.
 Refuses to make her beauty her identity.
 Funny.
 The more I learn about her, the more I like her.
 Take the origin story of “Love Song”: the record label wanted her to write a love song, and she found the most flippant way to do so.
 It’s fantastic.

 And then I listen to the songs, and my response is… meh.
 The hooks are okay.
 The lyrics aren’t quite as clever as I expect.
 The production usually unremarkable.
 I was never motivated to dig deep on her albums, so I mostly gave up on being a Sara Bareilles fan.

 It turns out Bareilles is a fantastic interpreter and performer, it just doesn’t convey in her original recordings.
 I’m not sure why.
 But when she records a song I separate know, she always manages to tap some vein of it that feels new, fresh, and expressive.